 In coaching activities, orientation tends to target the things that participants directly need, such as skills and so on.
 Unlike mentoring, in this activity, the relationship between coach and participant will not last in the long run.
 In addition, coaching is also more focused on the results that participants are able to achieve after participating in the training.
 Examples of this coaching activity you can meet before doing a race or Olympics.

-Simplify the process of training management, data management and monitor the progress of each training participant with the certification & training management system.
+Simplify the process of training management, and data management and monitor the progress of each training participant with the certification & training management system.

 The Benefits of Mentoring from Mentor is